schlatterbeck/pgapack/README.rst

 - Object-oriented data structure neutral design.
 - Parameterized population replacement.
 - Multiple choices for selection, crossover, and mutation operators.
+- An implementation of Differential Evolution
+- Optimization with constraints
+- Epsilon-constrained optimization
+- Multi-objective optimization with NSGA-II
+- Many-objective optimization with NSGA-III
 - Easy integration of hill-climbing heuristics.
 - Easy-to-use interface for novice and application users.
 - Fully extensible to support custom operators and new data types.